tapageur/workspace-dayz-havoc/documentation/rules.md

 ## Be respectful

-Simple enough, be respectful of other players.
+Simple enough, be respectful to other players.
 We all know the basic rules of netiquette and we are all adults, right?

 ## No player kill